SecAI-Lab/pinpoint/README.md

 ## Expected Results

 Each claim generates evaluation results showing:
+- Top-K retrieval accuracy (K = 1, 5, 10) and MRR
+- Within-function localization accuracy of the reported vulnerable code range
-- Top-K retrieval accuracy and MRR, per inlining type (Types I-IV) and overall, for each of the two backbones standalone and as a PinPoint backbone (paper Table III)
+- Results across the four inlining types (Types I-IV) and overall
+- Comparison across different backbones (BinShot, SAFE), each standalone and as a PinPoint backbone
-- Within-function localization accuracy per inlining type, with the number of queries behind each figure (paper Table IV)

 Expected outputs are provided in `claims/claim*/expected/result.txt` for comparison.